 This proclamation shall be terminated by the issuance of another proclamation when I determine that extraordinary measures are no longer required for the protection of the public peace, safety and welfare, or by the passage of a termination resolution by not less than two-thirds (2/3) of all the members of the City Council.
 Before termination of this civil emergency, I or the City Council shall consult with the Chief of Police, the Fire Chief, the Director of Public Health - Seattle and King County, and the Director of the Office of Emergency Management to determine if there are any fiscal, public safety response or disaster recovery imperatives that require the continuation of emergency measures.

-DATED this $3^{\circ}{day of}$ Much , 2020 at 1: 33 a.m.
-1p.m.
-Durkan.
-Mayor Jenny v of Seattle
+DATED this \3 day of \\\\\\\\, 2020 at \1:33 a.m. p.m.

+Jenny A. Durkan, Mayor

 Mayoral Proclamation of Civil Emergency Page - 4

 LEASE